Gulshan-i 'Ishq: Story

 Though the plot of Gulshan-i 'Ishq was adapted from previous romantic poems, Nusrati's version was distinctive because of his extensive use of descriptions, both of natural scenery and of romantic love.

-The protagonists of the story are Prince Manohar and Madmalati.
-Manohar falls in love with Madmalati after seeing her in a dream, and his adventures in search of her take him to fantastical creatures and mythical figures, which are illustrated in the manuscripts' paintings.
+The protagonists of the story are Prince Manohar and Madhumalati.
+Manohar falls in love with Madhumalati after seeing her in a dream, and his adventures in search of her take him to fantastical creatures and mythical figures, which are illustrated in the manuscripts' paintings.
 Much of the text describes palaces and natural scenes which Manohar visits.
 Deserts or dark forests represented being caught in life's problems.
 The rose garden serves as a poetic metaphor for spiritual and romantic union.
 Nusrati uses the poem to compliment his patron, listing the virtues of a good ruler and crediting them to Ali Adil Shah II.

 A prelude to the main story describes the journey of Manohar's father, King Bikram of Banakgir, that results in Manohar's birth.
 Bikram is a perfect ruler who is despondent that his queen has not borne him a child.
 He offers food to a holy man, expecting a blessing in return.
 The man's name, Roshan-i Dil, can be read as "king of the heart".
 The holy man refuses the food and leaves without a blessing.
 Bikram goes in search of him, renouncing his comforts and living a life of extreme poverty as an ascetic with a begging bowl.
 After a hard journey through desert and wasteland, he eventually encounters Roshan-i Dil again in a beautiful garden filled with joyous creatures.
 Having been through a transformative journey and experienced hunger and thirst, he is worthy and is granted a magical fruit which allows his wife to conceive.